zcash/zips/zip-guide.rst

 ===========

 {Edit this to reflect the key words that are actually used.}
-The key words "MUST", "MUST NOT", "SHOULD", and "MAY" in this document are to be interpreted as described in RFC 2119. [#RFC2119]_
+The key words "MUST", "REQUIRED", "MUST NOT", "SHOULD", and "MAY" in this document are to be interpreted as described in RFC 2119. [#RFC2119]_

+{Avoid duplicating definitions from other ZIPs.
+Instead use wording like this:}

+The terms "Mainnet" and "Testnet" in this document are to be interpreted as defined in the Zcash protocol specification [#protocol-networks]_.

+The term "full validator" in this document is to be interpreted as defined in the Zcash protocol specification [#protocol-blockchain]_.

 The terms below are to be interpreted as follows: